 The Co-founder of WordPress Open Source Software project, Matt Mullenweg addresses this issue in 2015 State of the World at WordCamp US.
 Mika Epstein who approves and reviews plugins for the WordPress plugin directory shared the concerns of the developers who struggle to keep up with this pace.
 Mullenweg was asked by Epstein whether WordPress is moving too fast and is there a need to decrease the number of release per year one by one.

 The reply given by Mullenweg was really impressive.
 He said WordPress is not moving too fast.
 We need to find different types of strategies to meet the concerns of the site owners and the maintainers.
 Improvements can be carried out in the plugin directory which will help to share the burden in the testing process.
-He also added that the speed of the WordPress development will definitely increase, it will not at all decrease.
+He also added that the speed of WordPress development will definitely increase, it will not at all decrease.
 The development team will continue to release three major versions every year.

 How to keep up with WordPress?

 While keeping developers and users informed themes and plugin authors have to subscribe to the Make Themes and Make Plugins sites respectively.
-A person involved in maintenance of the WordPress sites should subscribe to the Make Core site where information related to the core is published.
+A person involved in the maintenance of the WordPress sites should subscribe to the Make Core site where information related to the core is published.

-So from all this one thing can be concluded that is, there will not be a change in the release strategy of the WordPress.
+So from all this one thing can be concluded that is, there will not be a change in the release strategy of WordPress.
 If you are a developer or a person in charge of maintaining sites, how are you keeping up with WordPress?